MarLeeSeaRoll/Assignment-2-VS-Project/readme.md

 ### Menu Options
 Upon running the program, a menu is presented with the following options:

-1. **Print Entire List with Grades**: Displays all students along with their coursework, final exam marks, total marks, and their computed grade.
+1. **Print Entire List with Grades: Displays all students along with their coursework, final exam marks, total marks, their computed grade, the average mark, the pass rate of this course and highest scorer.

 2. **Update Student's Marks**: Prompts the user to search for a student by ID and allows updating either their coursework, final exam marks, or both.

-3. **Print Average Marks**: Calculates and displays the average marks for the class by summing all students' total marks and dividing by the number of students.

-4. **Print Pass Rate**: Displays the percentage of students who passed (total marks ≥ 50).

-5. **Print the Highest Scorer's Details**: Identifies the student with the highest total marks and displays their full details.

-6. **Exit Program**: Exits the program, displaying a thank-you message and cleaning up allocated memory.
+3. **Exit Program**: Exits the program, displaying a thank-you message and cleaning up allocated memory.

 ### Grading Scheme
 Grades are determined by total marks (coursework + final exam):